dartmouth-outing-club/fyt-bus-packet-generator/README.md

 ## Development
 * `npm start` - Run the webapp
+* `npm run dev` - Run the webapp in dev mode, with hot-reloading
 * `npm test` - Run the linter and the test suite
 * `npm run format` Run the linter in `--fix` mode to format the codebase